Predicting sub-population specific viral evolution: Method

 \section{Method}

 Let $x=(x^1,...,x^l)\in V^l$ denote the amino-acid sequence of the viral protein responsible for infections.
-For example, we model the Hemagglutinin (HA) protein for influenza and the Receptor Binding Domain (RBD) of Spike protein for SARS-CoV-2. $V$ is the set of 20 amino acids, and $l$ is the length of the protein sequence.
-Our goal is to model $p_t(x;i)$, the likelihood of protein sequence $x$ isolated at time $t$ in sub-population $i\in S$. $S$ is the set of $m$ sub-populations.
-Throughout this paper, we use location interchangeably with sub-population.
+For example, we model the Hemagglutinin (HA) protein for influenza and the Receptor Binding Domain (RBD) of Spike protein for SARS-CoV-2. $V$ is the set of amino acids, and $l$ is the length of the protein sequence.
+Our goal is to model $p_t(x;i)$, the likelihood of protein sequence $x$ isolated at time $t$ in sub-population $i\in S$. $S$ is the set of $m$ sub-populations, \pink{i.e., $|S|=m$}.
+Throughout this paper, we use location, \pink{defined as the geographical region where the viral sample was collected}, interchangeably with sub-population.